Tag Archives: book review

 Sewing Basics for Every Body Blog Tour – Weeks 5 & 6

-Posted in Sewing Basics For Every Body
+Sewing Basics for Every Body

 A Review of the Roehampton Culottes from Beginner’s Guide to Skirts